Western New England Law School: Acceptance Rate, Rankings & More

 Application Process And Deadlines

-Prospective students should begin their application through the LSAC website, submitting LSAT scores, transcripts, a personal statement, letters of recommendation, and a resume highlighting achievements.
-The application fee is currently $0 for both full-time and part-time applicants.
-Priority consideration is given to applications submitted by March 15, 2025, with the final deadline to apply for the upcoming academic year being July 31, 2025.
+For the 2026 application cycle, prospective students can apply through the LSAC website by submitting their LSAT scores, transcripts, personal statement, letters of recommendation, and resume.
+The application fee is $0 for both full-time and part-time applicants.
+The final application deadline is July 31, 2026.

 Scholarships And Financial Aid Opportunities